Winter Housing 2018-19

-Students must also sign a housing contract and an acknowledgement of resources available during winter break as part of the application process.
+Students must sign a housing contract and an acknowledgment of resources available during winter break to be eligible for winter housing.

-All students that stay in winter housing will pay a flat fee of $250, due Friday, January 3rd.
-Students who are unable to pay the $250 by the deadline do have the option to apply for an emergency loan via Financial Aid.
-If approved for the loan, the student has until the end of the academic year to repay it.
-Please contact Financial Aid for questions regarding emergency loans.
+Students who stay in winter housing are charged a flat fee of $250, due Wednesday, December 12.
+Students who are unable to pay the $250 may be charged on a sliding scale.
+This is determined by the Winter Housing Committee during application review.
+Students also have the option to apply for an emergency loan by working with Business Office.
+Please contact the Business Office for questions regarding emergency loans.

 Food services are extremely limited during winter break.
 Students should plan to provide their own food.